 Realizing this, Marlin builds the rifle with a reversible hammer spur to aid with the use of a scope.

 Lever action rifles are often lightweight, easy to carry, and quick-pointing.
 Weighing in at only seven pounds, the Marlin 336 is no different.
-Though the .30-30 Winchester and .35 Remington are not great performers at long range, they really come into their own at short to moderate range.
+Though the .35 Remington and 30-30 Winchester are not great performers at long range, they are tough to beat at short to moderate range.

 These characteristics make the Marlin 336 a great “woods gun” for hunters who need to take a fast, short-range shot on a big game animal.